Which Business is Best to Start in India?

 Step 4: Obtain Business Licenses & Permits

-• GST Registration – Required if turnover exceeds ₹20 lakh.
+• GST Registration – Compulsory once annual turnover crosses ₹20 lakh.

-• Import-Export Code (IEC) – Mandatory for businesses involved in international trade.
+• Import-Export Code (IEC) – Mandatory for companies engaged in international trade.

-• Sector-Specific Licenses – Required for industries like healthcare, food, and finance.
+• Sector-Specific Licenses – Required for industries such as healthcare, food, and financial services.

-• Goods and Services Tax (GST) – Varies from 5% to 28% based on the industry.
+• GST (Goods and Services Tax) – Ranges from 5% to 28%, based on the sector.

-• Withholding Tax (TDS) – Applied on foreign remittances.
+• Withholding Tax (TDS) – Applicable on foreign remittances.

-• Annual Compliance – File annual returns with the Registrar of Companies (ROC).
+• Annual Compliance – Companies must file annual returns with the Registrar of Companies (ROC).

 Challenges and Solutions